MarkZuber/vsctermdebug/README.md

-# wintermrepro README
+# vsctermdebug README

-This is the README for your extension "wintermrepro".
+This is the README for your extension "vsctermdebug".
 After writing up a brief description, we recommend including the following sections.

 ## Features